Skip to content

 • existsSql: A string containing the SQL subquery to be used as the EXISTS condition.

-• condition: A boolean value to control whether this EXISTS condition is applied.
+• condition: A boolean value that controls whether to apply this EXISTS condition.

 Examples